johnblat/vscode-psx-all-in-one/README.md

 # PSX Self-Contained Development Environment for VS Code on Windows

+maybe one day for linux too but one egg at a time

 ## What is this?
 I created this git repo to help others get up and running with PSX development.
 It contains everything you need to get started, from the build tools to the PSX emulator itself.
 It also contains VS Code configuration to use the included tools.